 Erin is the poetic name for Ireland, meaning from the island to the west (Irish).

 Felicity means lucky or fortunate (Latin).

-Felice is a pretty variation on Felicity, also meaning lucky.
+Felice is a pretty variation on Felicity, also meaning lucky (Latin).

 Gwyneth/Gwynneth means luck or happiness (Welsh).

-Giada is Italian for jade, a semiprecious green gemstone thought to bring good luck as well as embodying the Confucian virtues of courage, wisdom, modesty, justice, and compassion (Italian).
+Giada is Italian for jade, a semiprecious green gemstone thought to bring good luck (Italian).

 Harita means green, an appropriate name for early spring (Hindi).

-Jonquil is a variety of daffodil, the birth flower for March.
+Jonquil is a variety of daffodil, the birth flower for March (French).